ibraheem82/Typer/README.md

 ```

 > You can go through the openai documentation for more information, on our to consume and use thier api.

+## I plan to advance this project in the future by building a desktop application or probably mobile application.

+_Built with ❤ by Astro🚀_